lynnaloo/xtuple-vagrant/README.md

     vim /etc/postgresql/[postgres version]/main/pg_hba.conf

-Add an entry for the IP address of the host machine:
+Add an entry to allow access to the database:

-    host    all     all     [host ip]/32   trust
+    host    all     all   0.0.0.0/0   trust

 The virtual machine can be shut down by using the command: